If only I had a good partner or different career or disciplined children or better upbringing, I’d be an extremely happy person!

 Yes, there are times when others feel pleasant and you feel the vibe.
 But the truth is that we have become so dependent on somebody’s emotion that we forget that we are capable of feeling pleasant within & without any help from the outside.

 Let me just give you an example here; the other day my husband and I went to meet someone.
 We were in good spirits and even before we had said our hellos, the person, out of the blue said something very nasty and direct.
 The person is someone elderly and we not only have to endure the taunt but also to respond with a smiling face.
-My husband and I wondered what went wrong but we took a minute to respond.
+My husband and I wondered what went wrong, but thankfully we took a minute to respond.

 - Respond and not react but with an excruciating pain inside and not forgetting it for life